 If you’re unsure what kind of refrigerant your AC uses, you can locate its plate.
 This piece is often situated on the outdoor condenser.
 Or you can check your owner’s manual.

 If you’re unable to locate it, Houston residents should reach us at 713-396-3760 and our Experts can provide support.

 Older formulas of refrigerants can damage the ozone and cause climate change.
 Here’s a brief look at the history of residential air conditioner refrigerants:

 - Residential air conditioners have used R22, or Freon, for many years.
 Scientists determined it was harmful to the environment and ozone, so production permanently stopped on January 1, 2020.

 - R410a is the substitute for R22.
 It’s what you’ll find in all new air conditioners currently.

 What Should I Do in the Meantime?

 If your air conditioning is close to (or older than) 15 years, now’s a great time to start preparing for replacement.

 We get that getting a new system can be a major expense.
-That’s why we offer our exclusive Advantage Program™ plus financing, With our Advantage Program, you can receive a modern, high-efficiency system for just one small monthly payment.
-And enjoy maintenance, repairs and parts at no additional cost.*
+That’s why we offer our exclusive Advantage Program™ in addition to financing, With our Advantage Program, you can receive a new, high-efficiency system for just one little monthly payment.
+And enjoy maintenance, repairs and parts at no added cost.*

 Contact us at 713-396-3760 to set up an appointment right away.
 We’ll discuss your budget and needs to help you find the ideal comfort unit for your home.